GneissBytes/home/README.md

 ## Available Scripts

-If you want to run locally first run npm install before.
+If you want to run locally first run npm install.
 In the project directory, you can run:

 ### `npm start`